bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, 54.32 converts to 87.420 kilometers"
   alt="Test, 54.32 converts to 87.420 kilometers." />
 </p>
-Let's see what that does 54.32 and now I'm getting 87.420, which is the right thing there.
-That's actually rounding it and making it work exactly the way I wanted to go, giving me three decimal points.
-That's kind of the easiest method to work with years is to fixed.
+Let&apos;s see what that does 54.32 and now I&apos;m getting 87.420, which is the right thing there.
+That&apos;s actually rounding it and making it work exactly the way I wanted to go, giving me three decimal points.
+That&apos;s kind of the easiest method to work with years is to fixed.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 612. calculate distance to 3 decimal places (339) ~~~~~~~~~~~~~~~~~~~~~-->